figma-plus/docs/userGuide/manager.md

 <img src="images/pluginDetails.png" width="450">

-To install the plugin, simply click **Install** in either the plugins list or the detail screen and reload your page.
+To install the plugin, simply click **Install** and reload your page.

 !> Installed plugins will run in the next page reload.
-If you are installing on the desktop app, make sure to reload **all opened tabs** to see changes, or simply restart the app to do that quickly.
+If you have opened tabs on the desktop app, make sure to reload **all opened tabs** to see changes, or simply restart the app to do that quickly.

 ## Uninstalling Plugins